CryptoDevWill/twitter-v2-simple/README.md

 { following: true, pending_follow: false }
 ```

-### Unollow a single user
+### Unollow a user
-You can follow a single user by providing the logged in user id (your user id) and the id of the user to follow.
+You can also unfollow a single user by providing the logged in user id (your user id) and the id of the user to follow.
 Note* Use whoami() function to get current logged in user id.

 ```js
 //Async Function
 const unfollow =  await twitter.unfollow('15814-your-id-628672', '783214')
 console.log(unfollow)
 ```
-Returns a boolen follow object with the value of true or false, along with pending status.
+Returns a boolen unfollow object with the value of true or false.
 ```js
 { following: false }
 ```